-Group financial statements 2021 2020 Materiality £2,023,000 £2,060,000 Basis for determining 1.5% of total assets materiality Rationale for Due to it being an investment fund the benchmark with the objective of long-term applied capital growth with investment values being a key focus of users of the financial statements.
-Performance £1,545,000 £1,517,000 materiality Basis for 75% of materiality determining This was determined using our performance professional judgement and took into materiality account the complexity of the group and our long-standing knowledge of the engagement together with a history of minimal errors and adjustments.
+Group financial Group financial statements 2021 2020 Materiality £2,023,000 £2,060,000 Basis for determining materiality 1.5% of tota 1.5% of total assets Rationale for the benchmark applied objective of long-term Due to it being an investment fund with the objective of long-term capital growth with investment values being a key focus of users of the financial statements.
+Performance materiality £1,517,000 £1,545,000 Basis for determining performance materiality ormance materiality 75% of materiality This was determined using our profjudgement and took into account the coof the group and our long standing know the engagement together with a himinimal errors and adjustments.